ozlemkrblt/ViconPluginTest/README.md

 ## 📌 Overview

-This branch explores ways to **leverage Unity’s XR Hands package**, particularly the `XRHandSubsystem`, to integrate some of its functionality with a **custom motion tracking setup powered by Vicon Nexus**.
+This branch explores ways to **leverage Unity’s XR Hands package**, particularly the `XRSubsystem`, to integrate some of its functionality with a **custom motion tracking setup powered by Vicon Nexus**.

 The main goal is to experiment with combining Unity’s built-in hand tracking interfaces—originally designed for XR devices like the Meta Quest—with **marker-based motion capture data** coming from Vicon.
 This could enable high-fidelity skeletal hand interactions in VR or AR experiences while maintaining the flexibility of external tracking systems.